Shrushti19-kadam/AI-Powered-Form-Builder-Document-Autofill/README.md

 pip install -r requirements.txt

-4. Configure the API key
+4. Configure Gemini API

 Create a .env file in the project root:

 GEMINI_API_KEY=your_gemini_api_key

-Optional model configuration:

 GEMINI_MODEL=gemini-3.8-flash

-Keep the .env file private and do not commit it to GitHub.
+Keep your actual API key private.
+Never commit .env to the repository.

 5. Run the application

 streamlit run app.py

-The application will open at the local Streamlit URL displayed in the terminal.
+The application will open using the local Streamlit URL displayed in the terminal.

-How It Works

-The user creates a form by adding fields dynamically.

-Each field has a label, type, and required/optional setting.
+🔄 Application Workflow

+Create Form
+     ↓
+Add Dynamic Fields
+     ↓
+Upload Document
+     ↓
+AI Extraction
+     ↓
+Autofill Form
+     ↓
+Review & Edit
+     ↓
+Validate Required Fields
+     ↓
+Save & Export

+Step-by-step

+Create the required form fields.

+Select the field type for each field.

+Choose whether each field is required or optional.

-The user uploads a document.
+Upload a PDF or image document.

-The application processes the document.

-Gemini AI extracts information according to the user-defined form schema.
+Click Extract & Autofill.

+Review the extracted information.

+Edit incorrect or missing values.

+Complete all required fields.

-Extracted values are displayed in the form.
+Save the final form.

-The user reviews and edits the values if necessary.

-Required fields are validated.

-The completed form can be saved and exported.
+Download the PDF or JSON output.

-Schema-Driven Extraction
+🧠 Schema-Driven Architecture

-The application separates the form schema from the extraction logic.
+The application keeps the form schema separate from the AI extraction logic.

-For example, a user can create:
+For example:

-Candidate Name       → Single-line text
+Candidate Name       → Text
-Email Address        → Single-line text
+Email Address        → Text
-Skills               → Multi-line text
+Skills               → Multi-line Text
 Years of Experience  → Number

-The same application can also be configured for another use case:
+The same application can be configured for a completely different form:

-Invoice Number → Single-line text
+Invoice Number → Text
 Invoice Date   → Date
 Amount         → Number
 Paid           → Checkbox

-The extraction logic does not need to be modified when the form fields change.
+No changes to the extraction code are required when the form fields change.

-Missing and Uncertain Values
+🛡️ Handling Missing & Uncertain Information

-The application follows a conservative extraction approach:
+The application follows a conservative extraction strategy:

-Missing information is left blank.
+Missing values remain blank.

-Uncertain information is not guessed.
+Uncertain values are not guessed.

 Required empty fields are identified during validation.

-Users can manually correct extracted values.
+Users can manually correct extracted information.

 Invalid values are not silently replaced with guessed values.

+This helps keep the final form reviewable and reliable.

-Error Handling
+⚠️ Error Handling

-The application handles common situations such as:
+The application handles common cases such as:

 Unsupported file types

 Invalid or corrupt documents

-Attempting extraction before creating form fields
+Extraction attempted before creating fields

 Missing required values